-Considering so many of its competitors keep raising prices, the fact that you can still get Philo for $25 per month makes its service all the more attractive.
+Considering so many of its competitors keep raising prices, the fact that you can still get Philo for so cheap makes its service all the more attractive.

 Did you find Philo lacking in any way?
 Its approach may not be for everyone, but you can easily tack on a few additional services or even replace Philo with a different service altogether.